-Margins: Set margins between 0.5 and 1.0 inches
+Margins: Set margins between 0.5 and 1.0 inches.

-Length: Create a 1-2 page document (may vary by career field)
+Length: Create a one- to two-page document (may vary by career field).

 Layout: Be consistent with spacing.
-Make important information easy to find
+Make important information easy to find.

-Chronological: Most common and recommended for current students and recent graduates; Present information in reverse-chronological order (most recent first) within each category.
+Chronological: Most common and recommended for current students and recent graduates.
+Present information in reverse-chronological order (most recent first) within each category.